-What is a Dashboard
+What is Dashboard

-What is a Dashboard – A Complete Overview
+What is Dashboard – A Complete Overview

 This article provides a thorough guide for dashboard users by examining what dashboards are, their essential elements, types, advantages, best practices, and upcoming trends.